 Growth Expectations

 The UFO plant won’t need much space in your home.
-It maxes out at one foot tall and one foot wide.
+I find that they max out at one foot tall and one foot wide.

-However, the plant can take on many different forms including lean and lanky or full.
+However, the plant can take on many forms, including lean and lanky or full.
 It will take a couple of years to end up with a dense plant.

 To achieve a voluminous plant, avoid removing the offshoots (aka pups) that form along the base of the plant.
 As these grow, they will form the appearance of a denser plant.

-The Chinese money plant does best in a small pot that is 4-inches to 8-inches wide.
+I find that Chinese money plants do best in small pots that are approximately 4-inches to 8-inches wide.
 A larger pot is not necessary.
 The pot should have drainage holes to allow excess water to escape.

 Once you have your pot, fill it halfway with potting soil and place your plant.
 Cover the roots until the soil is even with the base of the plant’s stem.

-These plants prefer a well-draining potting mix that’s rich in organic matter.
+My Chinese money plants grow best in a well-draining potting mix that’s rich in organic matter.
 The pH should be between 6.0 and 7.0.

 Many potting mixes labeled for houseplants will work well.
 Look for a mix that contains organic material such as peat moss or coco coir.